Roblox Apeirophobia codes (August 2022)

 How to input codes in Apeirophobia

 After launching the experience, players will initially be greeted with a menu.
-In this menu, players can create their lobby (with password protection available), shopping for better equipment with Robux, and various in-game options such as the the VHS sound-effects.
+In this menu, players can create their lobby (with password protection available), shop for better equipment with Robux, and explore various in-game options such as the VHS sound effects.
 The final option in the menu is titled ‘CODES’ — click this to be taken to a menu to input all active codes.

 After typing in an active code, hit the green button and you’ll see ‘Success’ on the screen.
 This will not inform players as to what has been granted, so pay attention to what you’re redeeming, especially if your inventory is already bursting at the seams.